KTX: Type of seats

 KTX-I and KTX-Sancheon offer First Class and Standard Class, while KTX-Eum and Cheongryong offer Superior Class and Standard Class.Tickets also specify whether a seat is forward-facing or backward-facing according to the direction of travel.
 First Class seats are arranged 2+1 across the train and Standard Class seats are configured 2+2.
 There are special reserved Family seats, which are grouped in four, including 2 forward-facing and 2 backward-facing seats.
 There are reserved seats and unassigned seats.
 KTX trains have no restaurant cars or bars, only seat service.
 From 2006, one car of selected KTX services functions as a moving cinema.

 Ticket prices

 Differential fare reductions before and after the launch of KTX service.

 KTX fares were designed to be about halfway between those for conventional trains and airline tickets.
-The fare system implemented at the start of service in April 2004 deviated from prices proportional with distance, to favour long-distance trips.
+The fare system implemented at the start of service in April 2004 deviated from prices proportional to distance, to favor long-distance trips.
 On April 25, 2005, fares were selectively reduced for relations under-performing most.